rbrecheisen/RapidExplorer/README.md

 file.
 If you enjoy keeping everything in your head while working on thousands of lines of code, be my guest.

-As a second remark, I decided to adapt and "almost" TDD approach when building RapidX.
+As a second remark, I decided to adapt an "almost" TDD approach when building RapidX.
 It's not very strict though.
 I didn't start with a failing test as the first line of code I wrote.
 I first created a sort of minimal skeleton with a PySide6 main window that showed nothing.
 But after that, I did try to grow my code using tests like suggested in [REF].
-Especially the more complicated classes that have not UI associated with them are pretty well tested.
+Especially the more complicated classes that have no UI associated with them are pretty well tested.
 I will explain where the tests are in this project and how to run them.

 ### 3.2 Understanding the RapidX source and test code bases